WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 def test_repo_stars_loaded(slow_driver):
     """
-    Ensure that stars are properly parsed from the api and loaded client side
+    Ensure that stars are properly parsed from the API and loaded client-side

     On waylonwalker.com repo cards have a stars element with a class of "repo-stars" and is displayed as "n stars"